huggingface/blog/gradio-spaces.md

 ## Mix and Match Models!

 Using Gradio Series, you can mix-and-match different models!
-Here, we've put French to English translation model on top of the story generator and English to French translation model at the end of the generator model to simply make a French story generator.
+Here, we've put a French to English translation model on top of the story generator and a English to French translation model at the end of the generator model to simply make a French story generator.

 ```
 import gradio as gr